 - Let the concentrate cool completely then transfer to bottles to keep in the fridge.

 - Use in lattes or frappuccinos in a 1:1 ratio.
+This is not a juice - it needs to be added to milks, teas and other drinks as a sweetener.

 - I used coconut sugar to keep this concentrate paleo/refined sugar free but you can use the same amount of granulated white sugar or oven light brown sugar.
-I you want to use maple syrup or honey, only use 5 tablespoons as they are both sweeter than standard sugar.
+If you want to use maple syrup or honey, only use 5 tablespoons as they are both sweeter than standard sugar.

 - Crush the cardamom pods slightly before simmering.
 You just need to bash them hard enough so that they pods open up slightly.